AOseni1/STEDI-Human-Balance-Analytics/README.md

 Project 3 of Udacity's Data Engineering with AWS Nanodegree Program

 Project Overview:
-As part of the STEDI team, I contributed to the development of a data lakehouse solution to process and curate sensor data for training a machine learning model to detect steps in real-time.
+Contributed to the development of a data lakehouse solution to process and curate sensor data for training a machine learning model to detect steps in real-time.
 This involved extracting data from various sources, including STEDI Step Trainer sensors and a mobile application, and preparing it for use by data scientists to build a machine learning model.
-I utilized AWS Glue, Apache Spark, and other cloud-based technologies to create a scalable and secure data pipeline.
+Utilized AWS Glue, Apache Spark, and other cloud-based technologies to create a scalable and secure data pipeline.

 Key Responsibilities: